mohak1/bot-that-talks-like-you/README.md

 ```bash
 python runner_code.py
 ```
 The training should take a couple of hours so sit back and relax.
 The trained model checkpoints are stored in the _whatsapp_bot_ folder.
 Keep track of the training loss and end the training by pressing Ctrl + C in the terminal when the loss drops below zero.
 The maximum number of iterations are set to 5 Million (and can be toggled by changing line 75 in train.py) but the model should get trained well before reaching 5 Million iterations.
+The model assumes the text to be in question-response format so to make it more efficient, altering the chats such that your texts are a response to the other persons text would help the model extract a lot of information and train better.
+This altering of chat should be done before executing the runner_code.py file.
+In case you are re-starting the training, make sure to clear the whatsapp_chats folder and extract the chats again in that folder.
+The code is structured such that it processes the chats every time it is executed.

 In case the loss is fluctuating and not decreasing, hyper-parameter tuning can be done by altering the values in lines 71-74 in the train.py file.